 2. I am Worldly

 One of the saddest stories in the Bible is the reference to Demas.
 In Colossians 4:14 and Philemon 24, Demas is counted among Paul's helpers and faithful disciples of the Lord.
-In his last letter from Rome, Paul refers to Demas, this time he says, "for Demas, having loved this present world, has deserted me and gone to Thessalonica."
-(II Timothy 4:10).
-Some Christians do not come regularly because they love the world more than they love Christ.
+In his last letter from Rome, however, Paul refers to Demas, but this time he says, "..for Demas, having loved this present world, has deserted me and gone to Thessalonica."
+(II Timothy 4:10) Some Christians do not attend church regularly because, like Demas, they love the world more than they love Christ.
 They love the smell of money more than the smell of the sacrifice of praise.
-They love the activity, the allurements, the pleasures of this world more than the activities, pleasures and promises of the next.
+They love the activity, the allurements and the pleasures of this world more than the activities, pleasures and promises of the next.

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.